18F/laptop/README.md

 This section covers contributing and developing new rulesets for `git-seekrets`.

 The rules installed by the `seekret-install` script are located in the `seekret-rules` directory at the root of this repository.
 Inside each rule file is a list of rules.
-The rule file can be considered a tree with the rules inside the leaves of the tree.
+The rule file can be considered a tree with the rules as the leaves of the tree.

 An example rule file is below: